What are the benefits of eating low-glycemic desserts?

-Meet your new BFFs, low-glycemic desserts.
-These treats still taste sweet but because they use less sugar and refined flour (and incorporate healthy fats and fiber), they won’t make your blood sugar levels spike to such extremes as with traditional desserts.
-That means no sudden before-bed energy bursts to keep you up longer, and less chance of disrupted snoozing.
+Meet your new best friends, low-glycemic desserts.
+These treats still taste sweet, but because they use less sugar and refined flour (and incorporate healthy fats and fiber), they won't make your blood sugar levels spike to such extremes as with traditional desserts.
+That means no sudden before-bed energy bursts to keep you up longer and less chance of disrupted snoozing.
 You can have your cake and eat it too—while still clocking in a solid night of sleep.
+Keep reading to for a few low-sugar and anti-inflammatory dessert options, that'll give your sweet tooth everything it could ever desire.

-This brownie is just as chocolate-y and gooey as you want from a decadent dessert, but it won’t mess with your blood sugar levels.
-The secret is using coconut flour in place of regular flour (for extra fiber) and coconut sugar instead of the refined stuff.
-The recipe also calls for raw cacao, which is high in antioxidants.
-Plus, it’s ready to eat in less than five minutes.
+This brownie is just as chocolate-y and gooey as you want from a decadent dessert, but it won't mess with your blood sugar levels.
+The secret is using almond flour in place of regular flour (for extra fiber) and sugar alternatives like monk fruit instead of the refined stuff.
+The recipe also calls for cocoa powder and chocolate, which are high in antioxidants and linked to boosting longevity.
+Plus, it's ready to eat in less than one minutes.

 Another low-GI way to enjoy your chocolate is with these homemade clusters.
 A touch of honey enhances the raw cacao, which has a slightly bitter taste on its own.
 Any nut—or seed—works in the recipe for the crunch factor, so you can throw in whatever you happen to have and it will still taste A+.